GMKPoonLab/Ets-1/README.md

 Central repository for all computational resources for Ets-1 projects, organized into folders with the requisite scripts and input files associated with each project.

-Directories are organized as:
+Directories are organized by project/and their associated paper, ie

-  low-affinity-binding is the associated project folder for ""
+  low-affinity-binding is the associated project folder for "Mechanism of cognate discrimination by the ETS-family transcription factor Ets-1"